 Crossing between countries takes you over the Victoria Falls Bridge.
 Make this part of the adventure by walking (you can always catch a taxi back).
 The walk takes around 20 minutes, but give yourself enough time to take in those waterfall views or watch the excited huddle of bungee jumpers waiting to earn instant bragging rights by throwing themselves 111 metres towards the river below.

 - Opt for a Univisa and see both sides of the falls

-Best View of the Falls
+Best View of Vic Falls

-While first prize is viewing both sides of the falls, what if you’re short on time?
+While the first prize is viewing both sides of the falls, what if you’re short on time?
 For that classic view of the Main Falls, visit Zimbabwe.
-Around two thirds of the falls lie in Zim.
+Around two-thirds of the falls lie in Zim.
 Here the Victoria Falls National Park (entrance fee US$ 30 per person) has neatly laid out paths opening onto viewpoints of the Devil's Cataract, Main Falls, Horseshoe Falls and well-named Rainbow Falls.